ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

     property.getPropertyDataType();     // STRING
     property.getPropertyDataFormat();   // YAML
-    property.getCurrentValue(entityId, entityAttributes); // Yaml String is returned
+    property.getCurrentValue(entityId, entityAttributes); // Yaml String is returned }

-}
 ```
 {: codeblock}

 #### Set listener for feature or property changes
 {: #ac-java-listen-feature-and-property-changes}

-The SDK provides mechanism to notify you in real-time when feature flag's or property's configuration changes.
-You can subscribe to configuration changes using the same appConfigClient.
+The SDK provides mechanism to notify you in real time when feature flag's or property's configuration changes.
+You can subscribe to configuration changes by using the same appConfigClient.

 ```java
 appConfigClient.registerConfigurationUpdateListener(new ConfigurationUpdateListener() {